Codecademy/gamut/packages/enzyme-helpers/README.md

 | `expectAllTestIds(ids)` | Expect an array of test ids |

 ### A Note on Test Ids
-`EnzymeHelpers` expects test ids like so (note, you only need to pass the value to test id functions):
+`enzyme-helpers` expects test ids like so (note, you only need to pass the value to test id functions):
 ```
 <div data-testid="my-test-id" />